ripienaar/free-for-dev/README.md

   * [Glob tester](https://globster.xyz/) — A website that allows you to design and test glob patterns.
 It also provides resources to learn glob patterns.
   * [OpenUtils](https://openutils.org/) - There are various free tools available for developers, such as HTML/CSS/JavaScript formatters, minifiers, converters, encoders/decoder,s and many others.
   * [SimpleRestore](https://simplerestore.io) - Hassle-free MySQL backup restoration.
 Restore MySQL backups to any remote database without code or a server.
+  * [360Converter](https://www.360converter.com/) - Free tier useful website to convert: Video to Text && Audio to Text && Speech to Text && Real-time Audio to Text && YouTube Video to Text && add Video Subtitle.
+Maybe it will be helpful in a short video conversion or in a short youtube tutorial:)

 **[⬆️ Back to Top](#table-of-contents)**